MikeBishop/http-layering/draft-bishop-decomposing-http.md

   - Reliable delivery
   - In-order delivery
   - Partial delivery
-  - Parallelism
-  - Separate metadata and payload
+  - Separate request/response, metadata, and payload
   - Flow control and throttling

 In this section, each of these properties will be discussed at a high